Can you track a stolen laptop without GPS?

 - True city if a VPN is constantly used

-This is why “privacy-first” tracking is often preferred in workplaces: it enables security and audit workflows without turning into invasive real-time surveillance.
+This is one reason privacy-first tracking is often preferred in workplaces: it supports security and audit workflows without turning into invasive real-time surveillance.

 How MonitUp helps track stolen laptops

-MonitUp’s approach is simple: record an auditable last-known device location (city-level) when a Windows laptop is active, and keep a clear history that admins can review and export.
+MonitUp’s approach is built around something practical and auditable: record the last-known device location at city level when a Windows laptop is active, and keep a clear history that admins can review and export.

 1) Capture